-PROF. ANDREW SHORT - OAM
+PROF. ANDREW SHORT OAM

 Andrew Short is a surfer and marine scientist specializing in coastal processes and beach dynamics.
 He has degrees from the University of Sydney, University of Hawaii and Louisiana State University and has worked on the coasts of North and South America, including north Alaska and Hawaii, Europe, New Zealand and the entire Australian coast.
 He is presently Honorary Professor in the School of Geosciences at the University of Sydney; Adjunct Professor in the Griffith (University) Centre for Coastal Management; Senior Coastal Scientist (part-time) with CoastalCOMS.com; Scientific Adviser to Surf Life Saving Australia; Deputy Chair of National Surfing Reserves (Australia); and on the Executive Committee of World Surfing Reserves.
 He also runs his own consultancy called Coastal Studies and serves on the NSW Coastal Panel and the Eurobodalla Coastal Management Advisory Committee.
 He has written 12 books and over 200 scientific publications.

 He lives on 17 acres at Moruya Heads and more importantly enjoys the long rides at the Moruya River mouth and other usually empty breaks around the area.
 His extensive contribution to both coastal science and beach safety was recognised on Australia Day 2010 with an Order of Australia Medal.

-Mr. Chris Tola was born in Terrigal in New South Wales, and now resides in Newcastle with his Wife Kristen and three magical Daughters, Isobelle, Sophia and Luisa.
+Chris Tola was born in Terrigal in New South Wales, and now resides in Newcastle with his Wife Kristen and three magical Daughters, Isobelle, Sophia and Luisa.
 Chris has travelled extensively and has been surfing for most of his life.
 His passion for surfing and the coastal environment has always kept him involved in everything from University Surfing, Coastcare, to being a Life Member, former Chair and current Hunter Branch President for Surfrider Foundation Australia.

-Recently leaving the role of Business Development Manager for Coastalwatch, and Coastalwatch¹s CoastalCOMs initiative, Chris is currently spending more time with the Family after commuting from Newcastle to Sydney for many years.
-Chris is President of the Australian University Alumni Council, Founding Member of the Australian Coastal Society, National Judge and supporter for Keep Australia Beautiful¹s Australian Clean Beach Awards, along with being an Assessment Panelist for the Australian Government Community Coastcare initiative and former Archivist for the Department of Environment and Climate Change, and Community Representative for the Nuclear Safety Committee of the Australian Radiation Protection and Nuclear Safety Agency.
-Chris has a long and valued association with NSR in Australia.
+Chris was President of the Australian University Alumni Council, a Founding Member of the Australian Coastal Society, National Judge and supporter for Keep Australia Beautiful’s Australian Clean Beach Awards, along with being an Assessment Panellist for the Australian Government Community Coastcare and Biodiversity Fund initiatives and former Archivist for the Department of Environment and Climate Change, and Community Representative for the Nuclear Safety Committee of the Australian Radiation Protection and Nuclear Safety Agency.

-New South Wales.
+Mr David McPherson was born and bred at Angourie on the North Coast of New South Wales.
 Dave grew up surfing the waves of Angourie and still lives and surfs there.
 He has travelled and surfed around Australia and overseas.
 After 16 years of coastal management, vegetation and water management with State Government, Dave spends his time co-ordinating the planning, assessment and management of almost 4000 North Coast Crown reserves with Crown Lands Division of the NSW Land and Property Management Authority.

 Ex officio NRG Member

 Newcastle-based, Graham has been involved with NSR since in 2006 and has been invaluable in facilitating both community and government relations, attending all NSR dedications in NSW and WA.